yoyosource/YAPION/docs/examples/advanced/YAPIONPacket.md

 }
 ```

-There are some special receiver to keep in mind if using the YAPIONPacketReceiver.
-They handle Dropping of data or if deserialization fails or if an Exception was thrown in an user defined handle.
+With using the YAPIONPacketReceiver some special receivers should be kept in mind.
+They handle dropping of data, failure of deserialization or any thrown exception in an user defined handler.

 ```java
 import yapion.packet.YAPIONPacketReceiver;